 |Specialty Class courses include Art, Music, Physical Education, Library and Research Skills, Computer Skills, and Spanish.

 |Reading||Algebra 1/Algebra Concepts|

 |Additional Offerings include Art, Music, Physical Education and E-News.

 Students in grades sixth, seventh and eighth are encouraged to participate in various team competitions.
 All students in grades five through eight participate in the physical education program, which emphasizes basic skills, fitness, and coordination.

 Students are given the opportunity to develop leadership and social skills through participation in community service projects, student government association, Buddies Not Bullies, Model UN, Mathcounts, scholar bowl, and various educational field trips.

-Parents receive mid-six week progress reports as well as report cards after every six-week grading period.
-Parent conferences are scheduled in the fall.
-Additionally, parents or teachers may initiate conferences as the need arises.
+Parents receive report cards after every six-week grading period.
+Parent or teachers may initiate conferences throughout the school year as the need arises.